 A dehumidifier in your saddle house will cut down on the mold for those saddles stored for longer periods without use.
 When it comes to your tack compartment on your trailer, if your done for an extended period of time take your gear out and store in your saddle house.
 The absolute best place to store all your tack and saddles is in your house where its climate controlled.
 Unfortunately, most women don’t take too kindly to tripping over bridles, breast collars and saddles when their walking through their home… but give it a shot anyway and let us know how that turns out.

-Don’t freak out over a little mold… grab that bottle of magic mold killer you mixed up (and labeled so your not spraying your horses for flies with vinegar) and fight back!
+Don’t freak out over a little mold on your leather… grab that bottle of magic mold killer you mixed up (and labeled so your not spraying your horses for flies with vinegar) and fight back!